ByteByteGoHq/system-design-101/README.md

 Monorepo has a standard for check-ins.
 Google's code review process is famously known for setting a high bar, ensuring a coherent quality standard for Monorepo, regardless of the business.

-Microrepo can either set its own standard or adopt a shared standard by incorporating best practices.
+Microrepo can either set its own standard or adopt a shared standard by incorporating the best practices.
 It can scale faster for business, but the code quality might be a bit different.
 Google engineers built Bazel, and Meta built Buck.
 There are other open-source tools available, including Nix, Lerna, and others.

 Over the years, Microrepo has had more supported tools, including Maven and Gradle for Java, NPM for NodeJS, and CMake for C/C++, among others.